-Car insurance is a legal requirement for all motorists, but which type of policy you choose is completely up to you depending on what you can afford, your car’s value, and other factors that can affect the cost of your premium.
+Car insurance is a legal requirement for all motorists, but which type of policy you choose is entirely up to you.
+You’ll need to consider what you can afford, your car’s value, and other factors that can affect the cost of your premium.

-Back in 2010, it was found that the average premium for third party only was nearly 50% more expensive than fully comp.
+Back in 2010, the average premium for third-party-only cover was nearly 50% more expensive than fully comp.
 So, it is always worth checking how much each policy will be and weighing up the benefits of each policy compared to the cost.

 Also, you must not assume you are covered for everything on a comprehensive policy.
 Insurers offer different policies including the amount of compulsory excess that is to be paid as well as benefits, like European breakdown cover, and you should check the T’s & C’s.
 For example, some insurers will offer inclusive breakdown cover, whereas others will offer this at an additional cost.

 Having fully comp insurance covers your car, not anyone else's.
 If your insurer allows you to drive a different vehicle, they will likely only provide a maximum third-party cover.

 If comprehensive cover isn’t right for you, there are other policies for you to consider:

 The most basic car insurance is third-party-only, which provides the minimum legal requirement.
 If a driver chooses this policy and is involved in a collision deemed to be their fault, the policy will not cover their expenses.
 However, third-party only cover will reimburse the innocent driver’s expenses, including any vehicle damage or compensation for injuries.

 Third-party-only cover is ideal for those who own a car with a low value and aren’t too concerned with protecting their vehicle.
 This policy is often popular with young drivers.
 Their insurance is often the most expensive as insurers consider them to hold the most risk, so it’s not surprising that they often opt for this policy.
 However, don’t always presume it will be the cheapest because it provides the least cover.
 Shop around and compare car insurance policies before you make a decision.